Proof-of-Use: Mitigating Tool-Call Hacking in Deep Research Agents: Method

 For the complementary NO case, we apply the opposite perturbation: when the model initially predicts the helpfulness token as \texttt{no}, we randomly select one document from the proxy-returned list and \emph{replace its content with an LLM-generated snippet that is semantically relevant to the query} but not necessarily factual.
 This synthetic ``semantic lure'' mimics a plausible piece of supportive evidence.
+A model that truly relies on the cited evidence should increase its helpfulness confidence ($\Delta q > 0$) after lure evidence are inserted.

-Since each rollout may contain multiple steps, the perturbation reward is computed under a fixed budget $B$:
+Since each rollout may contain multiple steps, the Evidence-Sensitive reward is computed under a fixed budget gate $B$:

-and we randomly sample $B$ steps from those with $Reward_{cite}=1$ (from step 2 to $T$) to apply perturbation.
+where we randomly sample $B$ steps from those with $R_{cite}=1$ (from step 2 to $T$) to apply perturbation.
 We set \(B_{\max}=1\) for main experiments (thus \(B=1\)), and study \(B=2\) in ablations to assess stability–cost trade-offs.

-The final rollout-level perturbation reward is the mean of the selected $B$ results.
+The final rollout-level Evidence-Sensitive reward is defined as the mean over the selected perturbation outcomes: